dec23rd1986/enrollment_trends_project/README.md

 Tools used:

-SQL for data extraction and manipulation
+- SQL for data extraction and manipulation
-Python for data visualization (Matplotlib and Pandas) For a detailed analysis and insights, please refer to the accompanying Word document: "SQL Project: Enrollment Trends Analysis."
+- Python for data visualization (Matplotlib and Pandas)

+For a detailed analysis and insights, please download the accompanying Word document: "SQL Project: Enrollment Trends Analysis."

 Thank you,